Inclusion at Work: Diversity in Careers

 Uncovering Swarthmore’s International Community

-Project Advisor: Kathryn Melvin, International Student Coordinator
+Project Advisor: Kathryn Melvin, Student & scholar immigration specialist

 How long have international students been coming to Swarthmore?
 What was it like to be an international student 50, 25, 10 years ago and now?
 How do we continue to strengthen and grow this community?
 This project hopes to answer these questions and more by capturing and lifting up the experiences, history, contributions and presence of the international community at Swarthmore College.
 It will examine how the international community has developed over time and seek to tell the stories of international community members, with the intention to continue to build our global community on campus.